top of page

 The insurgents were throwing everything at them.

 Hawkins pounded his fist on the steering wheel.

-“I gotta help Hall!”
-He grabbed his door handle.
+Aaron reached for the wild-eyed PFC.
 “Hawkins!”
-Aaron reached for the wild-eyed PFC.
-He was going to get himself killed.

 Above the sound of the gunfire, Aaron heard something else: a higher-pitched whine.
 A small motor of some kind.

-The door slammed shut.
 “Damn it!”
 Aaron eyed the empty driver’s seat.
 Could he crawl over the turret platform?

 He released his seat belt and was just about to push himself up when the driver’s door opened and a man jumped into the seat.